tsfoer/puppet-newrelic/README.md

 ## Limitations

-* When moving from NewRelic Server to NewRelic Infrastructure - the module only installs the new client, and does not clean up the old one
+When moving from NewRelic Server to NewRelic Infrastructure - the module only installs the new client, and does not clean up the old one.

 ### Windows Support